How To Get a Mortgage after Bankruptcy? A Detailed Guide

 Can I Get a Mortgage After Bankruptcy?

-Yes, it is possible to get a mortgage after bankruptcy.
-Now, we won’t sugarcoat it – it does introduce certain complexities.
+It may be possible to get a mortgage after bankruptcy.
+But, we won’t sugarcoat it – it does introduce certain complexities.

 When Is the Best Time to Apply for a Mortgage After Bankruptcy?